infinum/wordpress-handbook/Gutenberg/Anatomy of a block.md

 5. When editor markup is done, you can copy that HTML to the PHP, and change the naming a bit, and you should be done.
 6. Test to see if everything works in the admin editor screen, and on the front end
-7. Celebrate when you've created a functional block 🎉
+7. Celebrate when you've created a functional block 🎉 Other thing you can do is run `npm run blocksExample` which will copy Example block from `eightshift-frontend-libs` to your project.
+Example block contains all the files you would need to write a custom block.
+You will need to rename all the files, classes, text domain definitions and namespaces to match your project and block name.
 ## Reuse, reuse, reuse

 The main thing we wanted to achieve using our libs is reusability across projects.
 There are a lots of ready components and blocks we worked on (you can check them out in the [Storybook](https://infinum.github.io/eightshift-docs/storybook)).
 You can just copy/paste them in your project, style them and that's it.